Collab-Hub-io/Collab-Hub-Pd-Client/README.md

    <img src="img/for-readme/CH-Message-Details.png">

 1. When receiving an events or controls, you construct your [route] object for the headers.
-You can include both event and control message headers in the same header.
+You can include both event and control message headers in the same route object.

    <img src="img/Route-Messages.png" width="800">